Nikon D300 vs D7100

-The Nikon D300 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in August 2007 and February 2013.
+The Nikon D300 and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in August 2007 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D300 has a resolution of 12.2 megapixel, whereas the D7100 provides 24 MP.
+The D300 has a resolution of 12.2 megapixels, whereas the D7100 provides 24 MP.

-An illustration of the physical size and weight of the Nikon D300 and the Nikon D7100 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Nikon D300 and the Nikon D7100 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (13 percent) than the Nikon D300.
 Moreover, the D7100 is markedly lighter (17 percent) than the D300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D7100 was launched at a markedly lower price (by 33 percent) than the D300, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7100 is 2 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D7100 offers substantially better image quality than the D300 (overall score 16 points higher).
 The advantage is based on 2.1 bits higher color depth, 1.7 EV in additional dynamic range, and 0.9 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 The D7100 indeed provides for movie recording, while the D300 does not.
 The highest resolution format that the D7100 can use is 1080/60p.